 Until precise geodetic measurements were made, some considered it the highest point of the Atlas, but Jbel Toubkal is over 400 meters higher, and many other High Atlas peaks exceed its height.
 Ayachi’s prominence arises from its proximity to the plain that borders it.

 When I worked for the Ministry of Agriculture, Fes Province extended south to Missour, but most of my work was in the Saïs and the pre-Rif.
-I most often saw Ayachi as part of the far away, snow covered High Atlas crest when I travelled across the Middle Atlas plateaus.
+I most often saw Ayachi as part of the faraway, snow-covered High Atlas crest when I traveled across the Middle Atlas plateaus.

 In the spring of 1969, however, I convinced my buddy, Gaylord Barr, who shared the Sefrou house with me, to drive down to a place known as the Cirque de Jaffar, which is a good starting point for climbing the mountain.
 We had no intention of doing that.
 We were just playing tourists for a day.
 We were able to do this because I had an old Willys Jeep for my job in Fes, and though I was not supposed to use it to sightsee, I did so once in a while.

 However the Cirque de Jaffar was formed, the natural scenery around it is spectacular.
-Some tourists pass through it en route to the Todra Gorges, but the piste is rough and this route probably should only be considered by those with solid 4-wheel drive vehicles, equipped to operate off the road.
+Some tourists pass through it en route to the Todra Gorges, but the piste is rough and this route probably should only be considered by those with solid four-wheel-drive vehicles equipped to operate off the road.
 The piste from Midelt to the Cirque, though unpaved, wasn’t bad at all when I was on it for the first time in the spring of 1969.

 Halfa is also known as Esparto grass, and grows over wide areas of the Maghreb and Spain, and everywhere it is used for artisanal purposes.
 In the rain shadow of the Middle Atlas, agriculture in the Upper Moulouya requires irrigation, and herding is common.